Ansh3101/Ansh3101/README.md

 ### [Papers](https://github.com/Ansh3101/Papers/)

-<b>Basic Implementations Of Some Of The Most Significant Papers Written In Reference To The Advancement Of Deep Learning</b>
+<b>Basic Implementations Of Some Of The Most Significant Papers Published In Reference To The Advancement Of Deep Learning</b>

 <br />
 <h2> Organizations </h2>